Pylons/pyramid/docs/narr/viewconfig.rst

-  When the renderer is a path—although a path is usually just a simple relative pathname (e.g., ``templates/foo.pt``, implying that a template named "foo.pt" is in the "templates" directory relative to the directory of the current :term:`package`)—the path can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
+  When the renderer is a path—although a path is usually just a simple relative pathname (e.g., ``templates/foo.pt``, implying that a template named "foo.pt" is in the "templates" directory relative to the directory of the current :term:`package`)—the path can be absolute, starting with a slash on Unix or a drive letter prefix on Windows.
 The path can alternatively be a :term:`asset specification` in the form ``some.dotted.package_name:relative/path``, making it possible to address template assets which live in a separate package.